-According to the CDC, about 12 million people over the age of 40 have a severe visual impairment, including one million people who live with total blindness.
+According to the Centers for Disease Control and Prevention, about 12 million people over the age of 40 have a severe visual impairment, including 1 million people who live with total blindness.
 Seniors who are blind or visually impaired face unique challenges in their daily lives, and these extend to their needs when it comes to medical alert systems.

-An older adult with a visual impairment might struggle to find their alert button or to press it, even while wearing it.
-The same is true of the base station.
-Getting to it could prove challenging, as could finding the proper button to press.
+An older adult who’s visually impaired might struggle to find their alert button or to press it, even while wearing it.
+The same is true of the base station since locating it could prove challenging, as well as finding the proper button to press.

-There’s no doubt that a medical alert system is an excellent idea for seniors with vision impairment, especially those who live alone.
+There’s no doubt that a medical alert system is an excellent idea for seniors who are visually impaired, especially those who live alone.
 In the event that there is a fall or the user is injured or becomes ill, being able to get help quickly is a must.

 Having a medical alert system gives caregivers additional peace of mind, as well.
 They know that their loved one can get help easily if something happens.
-Here’s what to look for when it comes to medical alert systems and visual impairments.
+Here’s what to look for when it comes to medical alert systems for the visually impaired.

 Check the base unit on the system you’re considering.
 Most medical alert systems worth their salt have large, oversized buttons for easy use.
 Additionally, textured buttons and bright colors can help those with limited sight.

-If in doubt, we recommend giving the medical alert company a call and asking some questions.
+If in doubt, we recommend calling the medical alert company and asking some questions.
 Any good medical alert service will be delighted to help, and you’ll get a taste of their customer service too.

-Fall detection is a common add-on for many medical alert services.
+Medical alert systems with fall detection are a great tool to keep people safe.
 Although fall detection isn’t perfect, and false alarms do happen, we still recommend it as it helps more often than it hinders, and medical alert providers are used to the occasional false alarm.

-For seniors with visual impairment, trying to distinguish between which is their medical alert and which is the fall detection pendant could lead to a delay in pressing the button to get help.
+For visually-impaired seniors, trying to distinguish between their medical alert and the fall detection pendant could lead to a delay in pressing the button to get help.

 For some companies, fall detection comes as a separate pendant that must be worn alongside the existing alert button.
-For seniors who have a visual impairment, we recommend looking for an integrated fall detection option, like that of GreatCall’s Lively Plus.
+For seniors who are visually impaired, we recommend looking for an integrated fall detection option, like that of the Lively Mobile Plus.

 This means the existing medical alert button has fall detection capabilities that can be activated for a fee, with no need to wear a second pendant.

-GPS medical alerts work outside the home, using a cellular network.
-These are ideal for seniors who still live active lifestyles and who would like some added protection throughout their days.
+Medical alerts with GPS work outside the home, using a cellular network.
+These are ideal for seniors who still live active lifestyles, but who would like some added protection throughout their day.
 Some GPS alerts feature the mobile device itself, plus a separate button to wear to summon help.
 The user and operator then talk via the two-way speaker in the mobile device.

 With two-way voice integrated pendants, everything is in one unit.
 In the event of an emergency, seniors simply press their button and then talk to the call center via the same device.

-GPS voice-in pendants are ideal for active seniors with visual impairment.
+GPS voice-in pendants are ideal for active seniors who are visually impaired.
 However, in some cases, they are appropriate for less active seniors, too.
-The two-way speaker function means they can carry it with them wherever they go in the home or garden, safe in the knowledge that they can always talk to someone without the need to be in the range of a base station.
+The two-way speaker function means they can carry it with them wherever they go in the home or garden.
+This can offer aging adults great peace of mind in knowing that they can always talk to someone without the need to be in the range of a base station.